 Why do you need lockdown drill procedures?
-Administrators at schools and in the workplace have many things to oversee- not just for academics and enrichment, but also for safety.
-Whether you’re a new administrator tasked with safety planning or a seasoned professional in the field, implement the prerequisites listed below to make sure you are covering all of your bases when developing lockdown drill procedures.
+Administrators at schools and in the workplace have many things to oversee- one of which is safety.
+Whether you’re a new administrator tasked with safety planning or a seasoned professional in the field, utilize the prerequisites listed below to make sure you cover all your bases when developing lockdown drill procedures.

 Lockdown Drill Procedures: 8 Prerequisites for Administrators and Safety Team